Riesz transform on exterior Lipschitz domains and applications: Main results

 (ii) There exist $C>0$ and $1<\alpha_1<\alpha_2<\infty$ such that for any ball $B(x_0,r)$ satisfying $B(x_0,\alpha_2 r)\subset \Omega$ or $B(x_0,\alpha_2 r)\cap\partial\Omega\neq \emptyset$ with $x_0\in\partial \Omega$, and any weak solution $u$ of $\mathscr{L}_Du=0$ in $\Omega\cap B(x_0,\alpha_2r)$, satisfying additionally $u=0$ on $B(x_0,\alpha_2r)\cap\partial\Omega$ if $x_0\in\partial \Omega$, it holds

-\end{theorem} We did not include the planar case, since, as we discussed above, the results of \cite{hs09} imply that for the planar case, $\nabla\mathscr{L}_D^{-1/2}$ is not bounded for any $p>2$.
-Note also that, $\nabla\mathscr{L}_D^{-1/2}$ is not bounded for any $p\ge n\ge 3$; see \cite{hs09,kvz16} and Remark \ref{unbound-dirichlet} below.
+\end{theorem} We did not include the planar case, since, as we discussed above, the results of \cite{hs09} imply that for the planar case, $\nabla\mathscr{L}_D^{-1/2}$ is not bounded for any $p>2$. {Moreover, even for the Laplace operator, $\nabla\Delta_D^{-1/2}$ is not $L^n$-bounded if $n\ge 3$ and hence not $L^p$-bounded for any $p> n$; see \cite{hs09,kvz16} and Remark \ref{unbound-dirichlet} below.}

 \begin{theorem}[Neumann Operator] Let $\Omega\subset \rn$ be an exterior Lipschitz domain, $n\ge 2$.
 Let $p\in (2,\infty)$.
 Then the followings are equivalent.

 (i) The Riesz operator $\nabla\mathscr{L}_N^{-1/2}$ is bounded on $L^p(\Omega)$.